shashvik/agentic_ide_code_assistant/README.md

-# Vyasa IDE: AI-Powered Secure Development Environment
+# Vyasa IDE: AI-Powered Secure Development Agent

 CodeChat IDE is a web-based integrated development environment (IDE) that integrates a powerful AI coding assistant to streamline your development workflow.
 It features a real-time file explorer, a code editor with syntax highlighting, and an interactive chat panel to generate, refactor, and understand code with the help of AI.